Holy Trinity Heritage Project

 memorials, rare woodwork and stained glass.

 Have a look at our January 2017 press release for more details.
-And see below for updates on how the Heritage is coming together, and how you can become involved.
+And see below for updates on how the Heritage Project is coming together including future events.

 Updates on progress